tl-its-umich-edu/spanish-placement-exam/README.md

 the secure properties are kept in project specific Secrets.
 The secrets volume will need to be mounted as a separate directory:  E.g. */opt/secrets*.

-In production there will typically be three properties files used.
+In production there will typically be at least three properties files used.

  * application.properties - This includes values unlikely to change
  between DEV/QA/PROD instances.